napari/napari-workshop-template/napari-workshops/notebooks/manual_annotation.md

 ## Annotating dividing and non-dividing cells using the points layer

-One simple task that a biologist or bioimage analyst might be interested in annotating each cell as diving or non-dividing.
+One simple task that a biologist or bioimage analyst might be interested in is annotating each cell as dividing or non-dividing.

 In order to do this we are going to add two points layers to the viewer, one called `dividing` and one called `non-dividing` and set some basic properties on these layers.

-You can add the layers using the new points button in the middle of the left panel of the viewer (left-most button featuring with many small dots), or you can add them programmatically from the viewer.
+You can add the layers using the "new points" button in the `layer list` panel of the viewer (left-most button featuring with many small dots), or you can add them programmatically from the viewer.
 We'll add them programmatically from the viewer for this example.

 ```{code-cell} ipython3
 # add the first points layer for dividing cells